OverlayPlugin/cactbot/docs/TimelineGuide.md

 ```

 Note: this old timeline does not use `forcejump` or `label` but should!
-Note 2: This is an example of when adn how `#cactbot-timeline-lint...`
+Note 2: This is an example of when and how `#cactbot-timeline-lint...`
 should be used to disable sync order linting.
 Otherwise, this timeline file would fail validation when added to the repo due to the
 out-of-order sync times.